Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 ## Troubleshooting

-- If you encounter any issues with Docker, ensure that Docker and Docker Compose are properly installed and running on your system.
+- If you encounter any issues with Docker installation:
+  - On Linux, ensure you have sudo privileges and that your system is up to date.
+  - On macOS and Windows, follow the instructions to install Docker Desktop manually if the script cannot install it automatically.
 - Check the Docker logs for any error messages if the containers fail to start.
 - Verify that all required ports are available and not in use by other services.